THE 2020 PENINSULAR WAR SPAIN CAMPAIGN TOUR

 Tuesday 5th May: UNESCO Heritage, untouched Spain

-We spend the morning and lunch enjoying the Renaissance town of Cáceres, Spain’s first heritage UNESCO city, untouched by the wars of the last two centuries, before heading on to UNESCO Mérida to enjoy its extensive Roman architectural remains.
+Onwards to UNESCO Mérida to enjoy its extensive and remarkable Roman architectural remains.
 We hotel in a 5 star Palace on the central square.

 Wednesday 6th May: Bloody Battlefields & Sieges, Relaxing Beauty

 We tour the hills and bridges of La Albuera, where Beresford fought a bloody battle to defend his nearby siege of Badajoz.
 On to Badajoz where a succession of French and British sieges ended in terrible scenes.
-Its almost a relief to head across the border into Portugal to see mighty Elvas, a strong base for Wellington’s Anglo-Portuguese armies.
-We stay here for two nights.
+It is almost a relief to head across the border into Portugal to see mighty Elvas, a strong base for Wellington’s Anglo-Portuguese armies.
+We stay here within the fortified walls, in a newly restored monastery, for two nights.

 Thursday 7th May: Elvas, Olivenza and Fortress Country

-We take an extra day to enjoy the border town and nearby points of interest to place the campaigns here in full perspective, including the evocative and atmospheric British Cemetery to share tales of the officers remembered there.
+We take an extra day to enjoy the border town and nearby points of interest to place the campaigns here in full perspective, including Olivenza’s ancient bridge and the evocative and atmospheric British Cemetery to remind us of exceptional stories of some of the officers remembered there.